gruntjs/rfcs/text/0000-deprecations.md

 WARN: grunt.util._ has been deprecated.
 Please use lodash directly: https://gruntjs.com/migration-guide#lodash
 ```

-These warnings will persist until the API is removed in the next major version
-release.
-Deprecations can be added on minor versions.

 > Would be nice to display the file location and line the deprecation originated
 > from as well.